10 Simple Fall Prevention Exercises Seniors Can Do at Home

 Aim for 10 repetitions on each side.

 Hold on to a sturdy chair back or a countertop.
-Stand with good posture and rise up on toes with heels in the air.
+Stand with good posture and rise up on your toes, keeping your heels off the ground.

 Aim for 10 repetitions (toes up + heels up = 1 repetition).